A Machine Learning Approach to Improving Occupational Income Scores: Introduction

-To examine the performance of our LIDO scores in a historical context, we exploit a rare source of pre-1950 earnings data: the 1915 Iowa State Census.\footnote{The 1915 Iowa State Census data was digitized by Claudia Goldin and Lawrence Katz \citep{goldin2010iowa}.} Estimated race and gender earnings gaps in 1915 Iowa using true earnings data are sizable and negative; however, when using standard OCCSCORE as a proxy for earnings, the racial earnings gap is underestimated by half and the gender earnings gap is attenuated by 95\%.
-Our adjusted OCCSCORE yields race and gender earnings gaps very close to the true values.
-Finally, we conduct an analysis of OCCSCORE--induced bias in measures of intergenerational income transmission.
-This analysis is based on father--son pairs linked from the 1880 decennial Census to the 1850, 1860, 1900, and 1910 decennial Censuses.
-In this setting, we find that standard OCCSCOREs and our alternative scores perform similarly for white males, because measurement errors for fathers and sons are likely to be correlated.
-However, transmission coefficients are substantially attenuated for black men, suggesting a much higher rate of intergenerational mobility than is likely true.
+We find that although OCCSCORE is correlated with income even for Censuses five decades removed from the base year, earnings gaps are attenuated when using OCCSCORE as a proxy for income.
+We find that adjusting OCCSCORE by race, sex, age, industry, and geography reduces this bias.
+Estimated race and gender earnings gaps in 1915 Iowa using true earnings data are sizable and negative; however, when using standard OCCSCORE as a proxy for earnings, the racial earnings gap is underestimated by almost half and the gender earnings gap is statistically significant and of the wrong sign.
+Our LIDO score yields race and gender earnings gaps close to the true values.
+Finally, we conduct an analysis of OCCSCORE-induced bias in measures of intergenerational income transmission.
+This analysis is based on father-son pairs linked from the 1880 decennial Census to the 1850, 1860, 1900, 1910, 1920, and 1930 decennial Censuses.
+In this setting, we find that standard OCCSCOREs and our alternative scores provide similar estimates for white males.
+However, transmission coefficients for black males are larger for the LIDO score than the OCCSCORE.
 We conclude with recommendations for future research in economic history.